BioDT/biodt-fair/README.md

 ### Prototype Digital Twin (pDT) directories

-Each pDT has its own directory, where we will store the materials related to the FAIR aspects of the pDT.
-For example, the metadata descriptions for the digital objects in development.
-Currently, we have the following pDTs:
+Each prototype Digital Twin (pDT) has its own dedicated directory in this repository where FAIR-related materials are stored, including metadata descriptions for digital objects under development.
+For the most current FAIR metadata information, please refer to each pDT's individual repository within the BioDT GitHub organization.

--   `pDTs/ces/`: Prototype Digital Twin for Cultural Ecosystem Services (CES).
--   `pDTs/cwr/`: Prototype Digital Twin for Crop Wild Relatives (CWR).
--   `pDTs/grassland/`: Prototype Digital Twin for Grassland Biodiversity Dynamics.
--   `pDTs/ias/`: Prototype Digital Twin for Invasive Alien Species (IAS).
--   `pDTs/pollinators/`: Prototype Digital Twin for Pollinators.
--   `pDTs/rtbm/`: Prototype Digital Twin for Real-Time Bird Monitoring (RTBM).

 ### `fdo_profiles/` directory